liyunqianggyn/Push-for-Quantization-Deep-Fisher-Hashing/README.md

 # Dataset

-By default, COCO 2014 dataset is used which can be download [here](http://cocodataset.org/#download), you need to move the dataset to ./data/coco and extract the file there.
+By default, COCO 2014 dataset is used which can be download [here](http://cocodataset.org/#download), you need to move the extracted dataset to ./data/coco.